 - Vacuum cleaner (optional)

-The tips for cleaning your TV screen in this article will work for any flat-screen TV brand.
+These tips for cleaning your television screen will work for any flat-screen TV brand.

 So, if you own a TV by Sony, Samsung, LG or TCL, you can use these methods to clean your TV screen.